rapidsai/cuml/README.md

 ### Dependencies

-To use CuSKL, it must be cloned and built in an environment that already has the dependencies, including [cuDF](https://github.com/rapidsai/cudf-alpha) and its dependencies.
+To use cuML, it must be cloned and built in an environment that already has the dependencies, including [cuDF](https://github.com/rapidsai/cudf-alpha) and its dependencies.

 List of dependencies: